 Wilderness Survival Tips

 People do not plan on getting lost or injured, but it can happen.
-Therefore, you should take the time to learn a few basic survival rules, before you begin travelling in the wilderness.
+Therefore, you should take the time to remember a few basic survival rules, before you begin travelling in the wilderness.

 If you become lost in the wilderness, the worst thing to do is panic.
 When you panic, you lose your wits and you will no longer be able to think logically.
 If you feel fear, then take a few deep breaths to calm down, and then focus on how you can better your position.
 Doing something positive will increase your confidence, which is important for survival.